Minster Gates

 Minster Gates is a north–south running street in the city centre of York, England, connecting Minster Yard and High Petergate.
 All of its buildings are listed, many dating to the 18th century, although the street is significantly older.

 History

 The street originated as the northernmost part of Stonegate, running through a gate providing access to the Minster Close, around York Minster.
-In the late-13th century, St Peter's Prison stood on the street from the 1400s to 1838.
+In the late 13th century, St Peter's Prison stood on the street until 1838.

 The road was pedestrianised by 1370, when posts blocked traffic through the gate.
-By 1470, the street was known as Bookland Lane, at which time, it was the location of a public drinking fountain.
+By 1470, the street was known as Bookland Lane, at which time it was the location of a public drinking fountain.
 The street later became known as Bookbinders' Alley.
 This referred to the printing industry which was based in the area, serving in particular the clergy of the Minster.
-The trade boomed after 1662, when Charles II of England made York one of only four English cities permitted to publish books.
+The trade boomed after 1662, when Charles II made York one of only four English cities permitted to publish books.

 By the 1730s, the street was regarded as the main entrance to the Minster Close.
 The gateway was demolished in about 1800.